 - Cutting the motor wires while shortening the shaft.

 - Damaging motor wires while turning the head of the motor around.

 - Propeller breaking from hitting an underwater object.

 - Hitting a rock and damaging the lower motor unit.

 We build our motors tough, but they are not indestructible.
 Please handle your motor with care and read our articles that guide you on properly caring for your products.

 If you have any additional questions about our motors, please see our Motors FAQ Page.
-For more in-depth articles, please see our Motor Support Page.
+For more in-depth articles, please visit our Resource Guides page.
 If you need help diagnosing a trolling motor, please give us a call at (866) 721-0002 Monday to Friday: 8:30 am - 4:30 pm (PST) or reach out to us via email SUPPORT@NEWPORTVESSELS.COM.